UCSB-AMPLab/telar-docs/docs/1-getting-started.md

 - **Answer**: A brief 1-2 sentence response
 - **Invitation**: "Learn more" opens a layer panel with extended information

-You can provide up to two layer panels in each step, allowing viewers who want to go deeper to obtain even more detail.
+You can provide up to two layer panels in each step to give viewers further information.

 ### Layered Panels

-Layer panels are where you can really expand on your narrative.
+Layer panels are where you can expand on your narrative.
 They are written in [markdown format](https://www.markdownguide.org/getting-started/), allowing you to include:
 - Headings, bold and italic text
 - Links and lists
 - Additional images